This site is intended for U.S. healthcare professionals.

 Incidence

-• Fatigue occurred in 49% of patients treated with TALZENNA + XTANDI (4% of patients had Grade 3)1
+• Fatigue occurred in 49% of patients treated with TALZENNA + XTANDI (4% had Grade 3)1

 Dose Modifications to Help Manage Grade 3 Fatigue1 Treatment with TALZENNA should be discontinued if more than 3 dose reductions are required.1